While the FICO score remains the most popular credit scoring model in the U.S., VantageScore is quickly growing as a

 Credit Age and Type

 You’ll also score better with VantageScore if you have different types of credit.
-Also known as your credit mix, it’s ideal to have a mix of revolving credit (like credit cards) in addition to installment loans.
+This is also known as your “credit mix”.
+It’s ideal to have a mix of revolving credit (like credit cards) in addition to installment loans.